Blond Beauty Hailey Clauson Rocks A Neon Orange Bikini On Instagram

 “So flawless and stunning as always!!” expressed a fourth social media user.

-In addition, stunner posted another update six days ago that was similar.
+In addition, the stunner posted another update six days ago that was similar.
 It was another bikini pic, except this time, she wore a light lime green ensemble.
 Hailey posed against a cream-colored wall and left her hands down by her sides.
 The swimsuit had a classic cut: the top was a triangle-style piece and the bottoms were small with thin straps.
 The model’s toned figure was on full display as she gave a hint of a pout for the photo.